 7. The old PSA is released by CP at timer expiry.
 The timer should be set to as long enough to assure the context has successfully transferred from AS#1 to AS#2.

 8. Only traffic to AS#2 is sent from the application client.

 6.51.3 Impacts on services, entities and interfaces

 No impact.
 The solution maps to existing functionality and flows in TS 23.502 [3].

-,,